elyasaddo/MERMachineLearning/views/articles/classificationHelper.md

   It may require that two separate queries be conducted respectively and the intersection of the retrieved images be taken.
-In a content-sensitive image enhancement application, it may be desirable for the system to have different settings for beach, urban, and beach+urban scenes.
-This is impossible using exclusive single labels. use of binary vectors
+In a content-sensitive image enhancement application, it may be desirable for the system to have di5erent settings for beach, urban, and beach+urban scenes.
+This is impossible using exclusive single labels.
+  - use of binary vectors
-   In previous work, researchers labeled the multi-label[^2] data with the one class to which the data most likely belonged, by some perhaps subjective criterion.
+  - In previous work, researchers labeled the multi-label data with the one class to which the data most likely belonged, by some perhaps subjective criterion.
 For example, the image of hotels along a beach would be